maxludden/supergene-v2/books/book07/md/chapter-2372.md

 “Argh!”
 The blood kirin landed a blow on the old Siren woman.
 Her body flew away and crashed into one of the palace’s crystal walls.
 She coughed up some blood.

 “Holy Virgin, do you not understand?
 If we don’t kill to survive, the Siren will all be murdered here and now.
-Bai Yi and his b*tch mother are going to ruin our race.”
+Bai Yi and his bitch mother are going to ruin our race.”
 The old Siren woman was covered in blood.
 Her hair was messed up, and it looked as if she was on the verge of crying.

 The blood kirin didn’t hesitate, though.
 It roared and went toward the old Siren woman.
 Han Sen couldn’t stop it.